Conservation and restoration of shipwreck artifacts: Photogrammetry

-3D Modeling
+3D modeling

-3D modeling of cultural heritage, including shipwreck artifacts can be created and used for research without the need for physical access.
+3D modeling of cultural heritage, including shipwreck artifacts, can be created and used for research without the need for physical access.
 3D models made using photogrammetry techniques were created for shipwreck artifacts of the Mary Rose.

 Shipwreck

 A shipwreck is the remains of a ship that has been wrecked, found either on land, beached, or sunken at the bottom of the sea.
 The United Nations Educational, Scientific and Cultural Organization estimated that over 3 million shipwrecks are spread across the ocean floors.
 Shipwrecks do not only occur in the oceans, they are common on inland waterways as well.
-"There are over 6,000 shipwrecks in the Great Lakes, having caused an estimated loss of 30,000 mariners’ lives."
+"There are over 6,000 shipwrecks in the Great Lakes, having caused an estimated loss of 30,000 mariners' lives."
 Many artifacts can be found through shipwrecks including gold, jewelry, spears, swords, ceremonial axes and hundreds of other objects.
 Shipwreck artifacts can be used to tell meaningful stories that go far beyond the interpretation of the vessel.
 Maritime history topics include military actions, piracy, whaling, slavery, immigration, Native American maritime, art, engineering, navigation, and many more.
 "There is a sense of urgency to capture previous eras and cultures, and a sense of the people, vessels, and their trade."

 Causes of shipwreck

 Many factors will contribute to the causes of a shipwreck: poor design and construction, instability, navigation error, warfare, or overloading, among other factors.
 Other causes of shipwrecks are related to nature, such as atmospheric (tropical storm, hurricane, rain, etc.), climatic (iceberg), oceanic (current, tide, reef, etc.), or tectonic (earthquake, volcano, tsunami, etc.).
-Scuttling, the deliberate sinking of a ship, is another known cause of shipwrecks.
+Scuttling, the deliberate sinking of a ship, is another cause of shipwrecks.

 Maritime archaeology

 The study of shipwrecks and other underwater artifacts is a discipline known as maritime archeology.
 Maritime Archaeology is a sub-discipline of the field of archaeology.
 This discipline studies the history and cultural material related to human interaction on, under, near or associated with the sea.
 From the study of ships and shipwrecks, maritime infrastructure, maritime exploitation, maritime identities and landscapes, seascapes, and other types of heritage, both tangible and intangible.
 There are other sub-disciplines like nautical and underwater archaeology but these are more concerned with smaller, more specific areas of the discipline.
-For example, Nautical Archaeology is primarily focused on the “ship”, including its technical and social aspects, whether the ship is on land, underwater or in a museum.
+For example, Nautical Archaeology is primarily focused on the "ship", including its technical and social aspects, whether the ship is on land, underwater or in a museum.
 Underwater Archeology focus on the archaeological sites located underwater, regardless of their connection to the sea; it includes shipwreck sites, aircraft wrecks, sunken cities, submerged Indigenous habitation sites, among others.